gvwilson/sensibleadventures/bookster/bookster.md

 steps on her good foot, one quick, hopping step on the other.
 It was half an hour before Donaien and Armaend heard her shouts.
 "Well, you're a mess, aren't you?"
-Donaien said, trying to make a joke of it while Armaend cut a length of elbow bamboo from a nearby stand to make a crutch.
+Donaien said, trying to make a joke of it while Armaend cut a length of bamboo from a nearby stand to make a crutch.

 She never told anyone about her epiphany.
 What would she have said?
 But there in that alley, kneeling beside the limp, prone figure of her